scarborough-courtney/ohimanual/tutorials/overview_toolbox_app.md

 The table displays the target value for each region and the overall study area.
 It provides an identifying code (rgn_id), name (rgn_name), and value (value) for each.
 It is possible to search the data using the search bar at the upper right of the table (caps-sensitive).
 It is also possible to search within individual columns by entering the search term at the bottom of each column; this option is more easily displayed by changing the number of records per page to 10 using the drop-down menu.
 Data may also be sorted the arrows at the left of each column name.
 Sorting by rgn_id is the default.

-For all visualization options, statistics and metadata for the chosen fields are displayed below the drop-down menus on the left side of the page.

 ### Overview of variable options

 The Data page has drop-down menus from which the user chooses the data to be displayed by the Toolbox:

+IMAGE

+A Description, statistics and metadata for the chosen fields are also displayed below the drop-down menus on the left side of the page.

+The first selection to be made from the drop-down menus is variable type, in which the user can choose the **Output Score** that will show a calculated score (for a particular target chosen subsequently), or **Input Layer** that will show the data layer used to calculate the score of a particular target.

+For example, if the user selects ‘Output Score’ as the variable type (which is the default), they will then be able to choose a goal/sub-goal (target), and the score calculation (dimension) to be reported.

+On the other hand, if the user selects “Input Layer” as the variable type, they will be able to choose a target and a specific data layer that is associated with that target.
+If that layer has multiple categories or years available, the user will be able to select a preference, with a default being the first category alphabetically and the most recent year.

 ![](./fig/overview_variable_options2.png)

 1. **variable type**
     + *Output Score: the calculated score*